 Kohler Moxie Voice: A smart speaker shower head

 Singing in the shower is a time-honored tradition.
 Listening to music in the shower, though, is a bit tricky since there’s, you know, a lot of water.
 There are plenty of waterproof Bluetooth speakers out there, sure, but they might not be the most aesthetically pleasing or might take up too much room in a tight space.
 Plus, you need to actually use your hands to operate them.

 Enter the Kohler Moxie Voice series, which is a high-end shower head that incorporates an Alexa-powered smart speaker created by Harman Kardon.
 It’s easy to put the speaker into the shower head or take it out, allowing you to use the speaker for multiple purposes.

 A full charge of the speaker is good for five hours of music playback, which is as easy as saying, “Hey Alexa, play my shower playlist.”
 The speaker/shower head combo will set you back $229, but availability hasn’t been announced yet.

 C by GE’s smart switches: Switches for everyone

 Smart switches are a great option for people who want the convenience of smart lights but don’t want to go through the hassle of buying individual smart bulbs.
 They’re also helpful if you have a light that doesn’t use a traditional light bulb, such as a fluorescent bar-style bulb.

 Unfortunately, not every home can use smart switches because most switches will require a neutral wire.
-Older homes sometimes don’t have this wire, which makes smart switches useless.
+Newer homes sometimes don’t have this wire, which makes smart switches useless.
 Thankfully, GE has a new line of smart switches that only need three wires — line, load, and ground.
 That means that pretty much every home can use a GE smart switch now.